Rahul-Samedavar/Medi-Mitra/README.md

 * 🌐 **Multilingual disease archive**
 * 📊 **Radiologist dashboard** for triage and stats
 * 🔄 **Self-improving pipeline** using real-time feedback

 ---

-## 📈 Use Cases

-* Triage automation for overworked radiologists
-* Diagnostic aid in low-resource healthcare settings
-* Patient-facing second opinion tool
-* Educational resource for medical students and interns

----